About

 In 1954 Margaret Rutledge Knapp commissioned fourteen murals depicting events and themes important to the development of North Carolina.
 A gift for the Institute of Government’s new Assembly Hall, the murals were funded by $100,000 from the Joseph Palmer Knapp Foundation of New York.
 Themes were suggested by a local committee, which was led by Albert and Gladys Coates.
 The artist, Frances Vandeveer Kughler, chose those he thought best expressed the spirit of the state.

 The original 14 murals were executed in oil on canvas over the course of six years in England; Manteo, North Carolina; the UNC-Chapel Hill campus; Williamsburg, Virginia; and in the artist’s New York studio overlooking Central Park.
 The entire series was installed at the Institute of Government in November 1960.
 When renovation of the School of Government’s auditorium began in 2002, the murals were removed and cleaned.
 Eight now hang in the Knapp-Sanders Building.
-Five others are on loan at the University, in Manteo, and in Elizabeth City.
-One remains in storage.
+Five are in storage at UNC, and one is on loan in Manteo.

 In composing the murals, Kughler chose to depict characters important to a particular era alongside figures of historical importance from both earlier and more recent times.
 In one mural, for example, Frank Porter Graham, president of UNC-Chapel Hill from 1930 to 1949, is depicted with William R. Davie at the laying of the cornerstone for the University of North Carolina’s first building in 1793.

 Although important historically, the murals lack recognition of the many contributions of the state’s African American and Native American citizens.
-The School of Government has begun to commission new works to focus on these leaders, creators, educators, and others who made major contributions to the rich history and cultural fabric of the state.
+The School of Government has commissioned at least one work to focus on these leaders, creators, educators, and others who made major contributions to the rich history and cultural fabric of the state.

 In 2008 a committee of arts professionals and School of Government faculty and staff was recruited to select artists for two new paintings depicting major figures and events from North Carolina’s African-American history.
 Thanks to a gift provided by Local Government Federal Credit Union, the first of the new works, SERVICE, was dedicated at the School of Government on July 26, 2010.
 This date coincided with the 50th anniversary of the desegregation of the Woolworth lunch counter in Greensboro, North Carolina.